10 Simple Mantras That Stop Negative Thinking And Stress Eating

 > I feel balanced as I make choices that nourish me.

-> I listen to my mind, body and heart for what I need in my life.
+> I listen to my mind, body and heart for what I need.

 > Change requires my time and attention; my reward is contentment.

-> I am mindful and compassionate as I develop the tools I need in my life.
+> I am mindful and compassionate as I develop the tools I need.

 > I’m cultivating a peaceful relationship with my body.